-Fixing macOS Cannot Verify That This App is Free from Malware
+Fix "macOS Cannot Verify That This App is Free from Malware" [2024]

 macOS cannot verify that this app is free from malware.

+Thus, one of our go-to AV apps is Intego Mac Internet Security because of its complete suite of features capable of detecting and shattering any trace of malware in real time.

+Intego Mac Internet SecurityPrevent malware and other harmful threats from injuring your Mac with Intego AV.

-How Do You Fix macOS Cannot Verify That This App Is Free from Malware?
+How To Fix “macOS Cannot Verify That This App Is Free from Malware”?

 It’s no surprise that there are dangers involved with running apps from unverified publishers.
 But if you trust the publisher or have the expertise to mitigate those risks, then you are free to open and install any program you wish.